 Program Planning Committee Appointment Process

+Program Planning Committee leaders assist with the creation of a curriculum for their program and work with AHLA staff to organize other facets of their program.
 AHLA’s President-Elect appoints Chairs and Vice Chairs for the next leadership year.
 The President Elect determines appointments for the following Program Planning Committees:

-- Fraud and Compliance Forum Program Planning Committee
+- Fraud and Compliance Forum Planning Committee

-- Fundamentals of Health Law Program Planning Committee
+- Fundamentals of Health Law Planning Committee

-- Health Care Transactions Program Planning Committee
+- Health Care Transactions Planning Committee

 - In-House Counsel Program Planning Committee

 - Institute on Medicare and Medicaid Payment Issues Planning Committee